TM1988/Coolpad-V1/README.md

 - Custom Firmware & App (WIP)

 ## Challenges
 I had no idea how to use KiCad or Fusion 360 so I had to learn both of them.
-I also had a lot of trouble with fitting the parts and I had to start twice!
+I also had a lot of trouble with fitting the parts to my case and I had to start over twice!

 ## CAD
 ### How it Works